Gp32Prog66/Final-Project-Assignment-Due-Dates/README.md

 ![](https://github.com/Gp32Prog66/Final-Project-Assignment-Due-Dates/blob/main/Screen%20Shots/Deleting-Assignments.PNG)

 ## ExitProgram()
-This function simply exits the program and returns a 0 depending if you are compiling it in an IDE like Netbeans or Eclipse.
+This function simply exits the program and returns a <code> 0 </code> depending if you are compiling it in an IDE like Netbeans or Eclipse.
 ![](https://github.com/Gp32Prog66/Final-Project-Assignment-Due-Dates/blob/main/Screen%20Shots/Exit.PNG)

 #### Citations